truenas/documentation/content/en/hub/truecommand/admins/users.md

 ## Resetting a User Password from the Command Line

 The Docker version of TrueCommand allows resetting user passwords from the command line.
-Open the shell on the system running the True Command Container and use the following command, replacing the values in brackets with their appropiate values.
+Open the shell on the system running the TrueCommand Container and use the following command, replacing the values in brackets with their appropiate values.
 ```
 docker exec -it [docker instance ID] resetpw [username]
 ```